raghuveer57/EffectiveModernCPP/README.md

 # EffectiveModernCPP
- Examples of Scott Meyers effective C++ edition and personal notes
+ Code examples of Scott Meyers effective C++ edition and personal wiki notes section

  ## Repository structure
- Each folder will have example codes from the lesson and a .md file explaning some important points
+ Each folder will have example codes from that corresponding topic and a wiki page explaining few things

- A separate Utilities folder which contains all the heloper functions.
+ A separate Utilities folder which contains all the helper functions or function declarations that are used extensively through out the book.

  ## Pre-requisites
     CMake